Class of 2026

 Medical School: A.T.
 Still Health

-Matched: Emergency Medicine at Texas Tech
+Advanced Match: Emergency Medicine at Texas Tech

 Hobbies: Basketball, hike and travel